opentok/Opentok-.NET-SDK/README.md

   `CreateSession(string location = "", MediaMode mediaMode = MediaMode.ROUTED)`.
   The `mediaMode` parameter replaces the `p2p.preference` setting in the previous version.
 The method returns a Session Object.

+  The default setting for the `CreateSession()` method is to create a session with the media mode set to relayed.
+In previous versions of the SDK, the default setting was to use the OpenTok Media Router (media mode set to routed).
+In a relayed session, clients will attempt to send streams directly between each other (peer-to-peer); if clients cannot connect due to firewall restrictions, the session uses the OpenTok TURN server to relay audio-video streams.

 * GenerateToken -- In the previous version, there were two methods:
   `OpenTokSDK.GenerateToken(string sessionId)` and